web-tool-kit/libwiz/README.md

 - 🔄 **Dev Mode**: Automatically rebuild when files change.
 - 🗺 **Source Maps**: Generate source maps for easier debugging.
 - ⚙️ **Config File Support**: Customize the build with a configuration file (`libwiz.config.js`, `libwiz.config.json`, or `.libwizrc`).
+- 🚀 **Quick Setup**: Use `npx libwiz init` to generate a minimal configuration file and get started instantly.
 - 🔧 **Framework Agnostic**: No framework-specific dependencies included by default.
 Add React, Vue, or any other framework support as needed.
 - ✅ **Type Checking**: Built-in TypeScript type checking without file generation.